 In particular, the achievement of containing inflation in Chile (Figure 5) under flexible IT regime encouraged some other middle-income countries to adopt inflation targeting in the subsequent years.
-In turn, Korea, Poland, Mexico, Brazil, Columbia, Thailand, Hungary and recently the Philippines adopted inflation targeting.
+In turn, Korea, Poland, Mexico, Brazil, Columbia, Thailand, Brazil, Hungary and recently the Philippines adopted inflation targeting.

-The important point to note here is that the increasing popularity of IT is not necessarily due to the success stories of IT countries in achieving inflation targets, as some studies conclude that inflation targets are missed about 40 percent of time with significant margins (Roger and Stone, 2005).
-Instead it is gaining popularity on the basis of its positive attributes (e.g., openness, transparency, accountability, increased credibility, etc.), and importantly non-availability of better alternatives.
-Inflation targeting is an equally attractive policy option for both developed and developing countries.
-However, IT is more complicated to operate in emerging markets (particularly more open emerging markets) due to relatively high pass through effect, difficulties in forecasting inflation, liability dollarization and credibility problem (Eichengreen, 2002).
+The important point to note here is that the increasing popularity of IT is not necessarily due to the success stories of IT countries in achieving inflation targets, as some studies concluded that inflation targets are missed about 40 percent of time with significant margins [Roger and Stone (2005)].
+Further, a comparison of 7 OECD countries that adopted IT in the early 1990s to 13 that did not, revealed that there is no evidence that inflation targeting improves performance [Ball & Sheridan (2003)].
+In fact, inflation targeting is earning popularity on the basis of its positive attributes (e.g., openness, transparency, accountability, increased credibility etc), and importantly non-availability of better alternatives.
+IT is an equally attractive policy option for both developed and developing countries.
+However, IT is more complicated to operate in emerging markets (particularly more open emerging markets) due to relatively high pass through effect, difficulties in forecasting inflation, liability dollarization and credibility problem [Eichengreen (2002)].